 Both practitioner and client-facing apps are securely encrypted, ensuring all content is only visible to you and your patients or coaches:

 Free to download for Android and Apple devices, Quenza’s client portal app is secured using personal passwords at both ends.

 When clients log in, they can view all the new documents you send, as well as their past and pending activities, exercises, assessments, homework, lessons, videos, audio files, and PDFs.

 As a practitioner, these are quick and easy to create using Quenza’s online drag-and-drop tools, shown below:

 In your Dashboard, you can choose to create customizable templates for different forms and activities with your Activity Builder and send them directly to clients, or schedule them for delivery.

 The Activity Builder is also ideal for creating psychoeducational interventions for sharing through the portal and supports your original videos, audio files, and images to make therapy more engaging for your clients.

 Alternatively, you can find a suite of pre-made exercises and forms in Quenza’s free Expansion Library, all of which can be modified and personalized.
 Some good examples for sharing via your Client Portal include Quenza’s:

-- Self Contract – to help you align on your clients’ goals prior to therapy
+- Self Contract – this Expansion helps you align on your clients’ goals prior to therapy

-- Coaching Client Agreement – which sets out the terms and agreements of your professional coaching service, and
+- Coaching Client Agreement – this sets out the terms and agreements of your professional coaching service, and

 - End of Therapy Evaluation Form – to help you understand how your clients experienced your sessions together.